twhitelow1/outdoor-comp-meetups/readme.md

 # Outdoor Competition Meetups

-Outdoor Competition Meetups is a web application developed with .NET MVC for the back-end and React for the front-end.
+Outdoor Competition Meetups is a web application developed with .NET Core Web API for the back-end and React for the front-end.
 This application serves as a platform for creating, managing, and participating in outdoor sporting events.
 Our aim is to connect event organizers, participants, and spectators in a single, easy-to-use space.

 ## Project Structure